ZMassoodi/llm-risk-reporter/README.md

 ## Tech stack
 - Python
-- scipy / numpy — Black-Scholes implementation
+- scipy / numpy
-- Anthropic API — LLM narrative generation
+- Anthropic API

 ## Usage
-1. Open llm_risk_reporter.ipynb in Jupyter
-2. Run Cell 1 set with your Anthropic API key
+1. Run Cell 1 set with your Anthropic API key
-3. Update position inputs in Cell 3
+2. Input trade position in Cell 3
-4. Run all cells to generate the risk report
+3. Run all cells to generate the risk report